MuhammadAmmarAtique/Portfolio/README.md

 # My Personal Portfolio

-<p>This project is my personal portfolio which features some of my skills, GitHub projects, and my resume.</p>
+<p>This project is my my personal portfolio which features some of my skills, GitHub projects, and my resume.</p>

 <p>Some of the features of this website are:</p>
 <ul>